Mrs. Karen Hall

 There are several initiatives that are important to focus on during the upcoming school year in order to ensure that RJMS students are reaching their potential.

 Attendance- it is critical that students are in attendance at school so that they do not miss instruction.
-Students that miss more than 15% of school days may be referred for interventions.
+Students that miss more than 10% of school days are considered "chronically absent" and may be referred for interventions.
 When students are absent, a note should be sent in upon their return documenting the reason for the absence.

 The teachers and staff at RJMS work as a team to support each student and inspire them to learn and achieve.
 We pride ourselves on a family-like atmosphere, where we care about each student’s academic success and social and emotional well-being.